MishDivy/OdessaBuilds/Development/README.md

 1) Robot Guy and Plant Guy cannot use ability when not in light.
 2) Mushroom Guy cannot use ability when in light.
+3) Foliage and Natrural vegetation does not trigger abilities.
-3) Ignore white colored lights in the big level.
+4) Ignore white colored lights in the big level.
 They do not trigger ability.
-Only pink-ish and yellow-ish lights trigger abilities of the characters.

 ***